 Extensions arising from the variant-oriented concept concerns knowledge-based techniques for representing conditional positions in the bill of material and routing sheet.
 Product families can thus be suitably represented in a data model.

 Extensions arising from the processor-oriented concept concern processor-oriented production structures and lot-control objects, in particular.

 Product life cycle management (PLM), or engineering data management (EDM), bring together aspects of organization and processes as well as technical aspects of networking of IT systems.
 People have to agree on common data and functional models for general EDM tasks.
 These include class list of characteristics, object classes, and functions for release and change management.

 Course 17: Sections and their intended learning outcomes

 Intended learning outcomes: Describe order data in sales, distribution, production, and procurement.
 Explain in detail master data for products and processes.
 Disclose extensions arising from the variant-oriented and the processor-oriented concepts.
 Produce an overview on the management of product and engineering data.

 Intended learning outcomes: Present the data structure of customers and suppliers.
 Describe the general data structure of orders in sales and distribution, production, and procurement.
 Disclose the data structure of the order and partial order header as well as the order position.

-Intended learning outcomes: Describe master data of products, product structure, components, and operations.
+Intended learning outcomes: Describe master data of products, components, and operations.
 Explain the data structure of item master, bill of material, and where-used list.
 Disclose the data structure of work center master data, the work center hierarchy, as well as for operation, routing sheet, production equipment, bill of production equipment, and bill of tools.